Introduction

 As we all know, algebra is a branch of mathematics where we study variables and constants and learn operations on them, such as addition, subtraction, multiplication and division, the similar operations that are used in arithmetic.
 In algebra operations are performed on algebraic expressions whereas in arithmetic, operations are performed on only numbers.

-Before getting a deep dive into algebraic operations, first we understand what are the parts of an algebraic expression, how algebraic expressions are written and know about some basic terms used in writing an algebraic expression.
+Before getting a deep dive into algebraic operations, first we understand what are the parts of an algebraic

-So an algebraic expression comprises of two parts variable and constant.
+So, it comprises of two parts variable and constant.

 Variable